Justin Timberlake + The Tennessee Kids: Background and production

-Demme initially contacted Timberlake after seeing his performance in The Social Network (2010); in the meeting they discussed Talking Heads concert film Stop Making Sense (1984), directed by Demme and an influence for the singer in his live performances.
+Jonathan Demme contacted Timberlake after seeing his performance in the film The Social Network; they discussed Talking Heads' concert film Stop Making Sense, which was directed by Demme and influenced Timberlake's live performances.
 The performance captured in Justin Timberlake + The Tennessee Kids was filmed over two nights, January 1–2, 2015.
-Demme used 14 operated cameras that Declan Quinn, the director of photography, and he deployed over many pre-filming engagements, including two other free-floating cameras in the audience and one cameraman onstage with Timberlake.
+Demme used 14 operated cameras that cinematographer Declan Quinn deployed over many pre-filming engagements, including two other free-floating cameras in the audience and one cameraman onstage.
+Timberlake dedicated the film to Prince, who died during post-production.